Maxus: History

 The first Maxus product, the V80 van, was unveiled at the Auto Shanghai motor show in April 2011.
 In the same month SAIC signed an agreement appointing the Malaysia-based WestStar group as the official distributor of the V80 for the Asia Pacific region.
 The inauguration ceremony of the V80 was held in Shanghai on 29 June 2011.
 The sale of Maxus vehicles in Australasia began in 2012, with distribution by the Australia-based WMC Group.
 In September 2013 it was announced that Maxus vehicles would be sold in Thailand starting in 2014, as part of a deal between SAIC and SAIC Motor-CP Co.

 Since April 2013, Kauffman Group-subsidiary Andes Motor is the official distributor of the Maxus brand for Chile.
-Chile became the first foreign market to sell the T60 pick up truck in July 2017, where it has become a complete success, becoming in just a year the 10th most sold pick up truck in Chile, outpacing all Chinese competitors according to the National Automotive Association of Chile and prompting Andes Motor to expand its Maxus dealership network around the country.
+Chile became the first foreign market to sell the T60 pick up truck in July 2017, where it has seen successful sales, becoming in just a year the 10th most sold pick up truck in Chile, outpacing all Chinese competitors according to the National Automotive Association of Chile and prompting Andes Motor to expand its Maxus dealership network around the country.

 In October 2013, Maxus was introduced to Saudi Arabia via Haji Husein Alireza & Co.
 Ltd.

 Maxus's second production model, the G10 MPV, went on sale in China in March 2014.
 In the same month, Maxus was introduced to Iran, Syria and the UAE.

 On December 14, 2015, Maxus was launched officially in Hong Kong with the V80 and the G10 being sold in cooperation with the Inchcape Group.
 The brand was launched in Singapore on December 17, 2015, in conjunction with Cycle & Carriage as the official distributor, which was also the official vehicle sponsor for the 8th ASEAN Para Games 2015 event.

 On October 2, 2018, Ayala Corporation announced that AC Motors is the official distributor of Maxus vehicles in the Philippines.

 On 6 November 2023, SAIC Maxus officially unveiled its new light bus brand, "Xintu".